afortuny/SustainableFashionAI/Intro.md

 But it is that all that AI can offer? job automation and a fashion that is faster, last less and keep polluting the planet at unprecedented rate?
 Probably not.
 We would like to offer ways in which AI could accelerate the implementation of a circular economy in the following dimensions:

+* Improving what we design
+1) AI can be used to design long lasting garments.
+We can use product reviews and lab data to make predictions of the lasting of the products, supporting the creation of those with the large life cycles.
+2) AI can be used to create truly unique articles: leverage computer vision, material and fit data we can identify unique products and make leaner offering.
+3) AI can identify those sustainable materials with proven track record in the industry of functionality, good and durability...to make safe substitutions for the traditional less sustainable options.
+4) Using Value based creation and pricing to create valuable and profitable products
+5) Supporting the creation of designs which are easy to recycle or decompose naturally

+* Eliminating excess stock

+1) AI can be used to reduce excess stocks via better demand forecasting and stock optimization
+2) Leveraging pre-order models ?
+3) Leveraging renting and second life channels ?

+* At the delivery stage
+1) AI can be used to reduce returns by making very accurate size/fit/product recommendations
+2) AI can be used to find similar replacements that are close to the point of sale to avoid flight shipping